 Small Grants 2025

-Through project work, around 48,000 people have already been supported in effectively strengthening their resilience to the negative impacts of climate change.
-This includes measures that help cope with or prevent drought-related crop failures or floods.
 Significant successes have also been achieved in biodiversity protection.
-To date, nearly 100,000 hectares of terrestrial, marine, and coastal ecosystems have been effectively protected or converted to sustainable management – an area approximately the size of 170,000 football fields.
+To date, approximately 98,000 hectares of terrestrial, marine, and coastal ecosystems have been effectively protected or converted to sustainable management through the introduction of resource-conserving practices – an area roughly equivalent to the size of 170,000 football fields.

 IKI Small Grants